chrishenri/rw3d_manual/docs/source/processes.rst

 Multirate Mass Transfer
 ----------------

+**What is Multirate Mass Transfer?**
+The presence of stagnant water in micro and meso-pores at the grain scale and the inclusion of low permeability areas at the field scale typically leads to the conceptualization of the porous media as two distinct regions.
+One region with mobile water where advection and dispersion takes place, and another with relatively immobile water where transport is diffusion limited :cite:p:`vangenuchten76,neretnieks80,Cunningham1997,carrera98,Zinn`.
+Mass transfer also occurs between the mobile and immobile region due to differences in concentrations.
+Consequently, contaminants originally located in the mobile region can get trapped and slowly released in the immobile region :cite:p:`debarros13`.
+This conceptual model has received great attention for its success in reproducing highly asymmetric concentration profiles from field observations :cite:pt:`harvey00,huang00,li00,haggerty00`.
+Albeit mass transfer models were originally characterized and widely employed with a single mass transfer coefficient :cite:p:`vangenuchten76,neretnieks80,harvey00`, this has shown drastic limitations on the long-term prediction of the concentrations :cite:p:`Young,haggerty95,haggerty00`.
+The diverse mineralogical composition of a real soil and the complex spatial variability of aquifer properties leads to a mixture of mass transfer processes that occur over multiple time scales.
+This phenomena cannot be properly represented by a single coefficient.
+The multirate mass transfer model presented by :cite:t:`haggerty95` overcomes this problem by including multiple immobile domains, each characterized with a different mass transfer coefficient and porosity.
+By choosing appropriate parameter values, this model can simulate a large variety of diffusion processes such as diffusion into cylinders, spheres, layers, rock matrices, and others :cite:p:`haggerty95,carrera98`.
+Moreover, various authors :cite:p:`Zinn,liu04,fernandez09` have demonstrated, that solute transport in heterogeneous aquifers is often better upscaled using also a mass transfer model.

+**The MRMT model.**

 Parameters of the multirate mass transfer model are species specific.
+In theory, reaction can occur in the mobile and immobile domains with specific reaction parameters.
-In a general form (i.e, associated to a multispecies reactive system), the multirate mass transfer model is given by:
+In a general form, and associated to a multispecies reactive system, the multirate mass transfer model is given by:

 .. math::

     \begin{equation}